 Anyways, after picking from a dozen or so trees, the trailer was full!
 The others were trying to guess how many bushels full the trailer was.
 After they gave their guesses, they asked me, “Hey Kendra, how many bushels do you think that is?”
 Bushels?
 What’s a bushel?
 I laughed and said, “I don’t even have any idea how much a bushel is!
 I’m still trying to figure out where “yonder” is!”
 They laughed at me.
 I was so out of my element… but loving every minute of it.

 We decided it was time for the fun part, making apple juice, so we loaded up to go back to Addy’s house.
 The trailer was so full of apples, that the 4-wheeler could not pull it!
 They had to hook it up to a big tractor in order to get it back down the road.
 Once we got there, Addy’s husband positioned the trailer beside the Cider Press that was sitting in the shade, all ready to go to work.
-Here is an idea of what their press looks like, this one is very similar to theirs:

 The apples went from the trailer, into a wash basin to be rinsed.
 Then each whole apple was fed into the top of the press, where a grinder inside broke the apple into tiny pieces, which then fell into the bucket below.
 We would then slide that bucket down to the press part, which had a handle that would turn and press a round board down into the bucket, in order to squeeze the apple pieces and cause the juice to run out of the bottom of the bucket to the draining part.
 There we would catch the juice running out, in a container.